nbfigueroa/lagsDS-opt/README.md

 ---

 **References**
-> [1] Figueroa, N and Billard, A. "Locally Active Globally Stable Dynamical Systems: Theory, Learning and Experiments".
+> [1] Figueroa, N., Faraji, S, and Billard, A. "Locally Active Globally Stable Dynamical Systems: Theory, Learning and Experiments".
 In Preparation
 > [2] Figueroa, N. and Billard, A. (2018) "A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning".
 In Proceedings of the 2nd Conference on Robot Learning (CoRL).

 **Contact**: [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) (nadia.figueroafernandez AT epfl dot ch)